onap/doc/docs/guides/onap-user/design/resource-onboarding/index.rst

 * entitlement pools (see `Create an Entitlement Pool`_)

 #.
 Select the License Model in the Onboard section of the SDC.
 #.
-In the Overview click the + behind the *Feature Groups*.
+In the Overview click the + sign inside the Feature Groups OR Navigate to Feature Groups and click on “+ ADD FEATURE GROUP”

    |image6|

 #.
 On the General tab, complete all fields.
 #.
-Click *Entitlement Pools*.
+Navigate to the *Entitlement Pools*.
+Tab
-#.
-Click *Available Entitlement Pools*.
+    * In the Available Entitlement Pools, select one or more entitlement pools and click on the “>” sign.
-#.
-Select one or more entitlement pools and click the right arrow.
+    * Selected pools should now be seen under the Selected Entitlements Pools.
 #.
-Click *License Key Groups*.
+Navigate to the *License Key Groups*.
+Tab
-#.
-Click *Available License Key Groups*.
+    * In the Available License Key Groups, select one or more license key groups and click on the “>” sign.
-#.
-Select one or more license key groups and click the right arrow.
+    * Selected pools should now be seen under the Selected License Key Groups.
 #.
 Click *Save*.

 Create a License Agreement